-Management estimates that a hypothetical one-percentage point increase in LIBOR compared to LIBOR rates as of December 31, 2021, considering the impact of our interest rate caps, would increase interest expense approximately \$1.5 million for the year ended December 31, 2021.
-This sensitivity analysis contains certain simplifying assumptions, and although it gives an indication of our exposure to changes in interest rates, it is not intended to predict future results and actual results will likely vary given that our sensitivity analysis on the effects of changes in LIBOR does not factor in a potential change in variable rate debt levels.
+Management estimates that a hypothetical one-percentage point increase in variable rates, compared to variable rates as of December 31, 2022 and considering the impact of our interest rate caps that were in place as of March 8, 2023, would increase interest expense by approximately \$3.5 million over the next twelve months.
+This sensitivity analysis contains certain simplifying assumptions, and although it gives an indication of our exposure to changes in interest rates, it is not intended to predict future results and actual results will likely vary given that our sensitivity analysis on the effects of changes in LIBOR and SOFR does not factor in a potential change in variable rate debt levels or changes in our hedging strategy.